Tron0/AkladellWebsite/rules.md

 2.  **Determine ability scores**

-> Roll 4d6 and drop the lowest for each ability score in order: Strength, Dexterity, Constitution, Mind and Charisma.
+> Roll 4d6 and drop the lowest for each ability score in order: Strength, Dexterity, Constitution, Intelligence, Wisdom and Charisma.

 3.  **Swap one pair of ability scores**